Merzasphor/MWSE/Docs & Stuff/readme-alpha.txt

 License:
-The Morrowind Script Extender is free software, licensed according to the GNU Public License, and comes with ABSOLUTELY NO WARRANTY.
+The Morrowind Script Extender is free software, licensed according to the GNU General Public License, and comes with ABSOLUTELY NO WARRANTY.
 See the file gpl.txt for details if you are interested in distributing or modifying the program.